folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 f . g = identity && g . f = identity
 ```

-In an impure language, even if the above equalities are observed we can't be sure that there were no side-effects.
+In an impure language, even if the above equalities are observed we cannot be sure that there were no side-effects.
 Because we don't need to consider a context (the outside world) here, checking that reversibility works is as simple as comparing initial and final states for all backward transition rules.

 ## Concurrent Debuggers